Back Pain & Sciatica Pain Relief

 In many cases, Riverside, Corona, Chino, Redlands, and Beaumont, CA physical therapy treatments can even eliminate the need for harmful pain-management drugs, such as opioids, or an invasive surgical procedure.
 If you are suffering from back pain, contact Marketplace Physical Therapy & Wellness Center today.
 One of our dedicated physical therapists will design a treatment plan specific for your needs, in order to provide relief and recovery.

-Why do back pain and sciatica occur?
+Why do back pain and sciatica pain occur?

 The medical term for sciatica is “lumbar radiculopathy,” and unlike general back pain, it is a bit harder to understand.
 Sciatica typically affects people aged 30-50, and there are several different ways in which it can develop.
 Certain conditions can lead to sciatica, such as bone spurs, arthritis, or any injury that affects the sciatic nerve.
 Injuries can also lead to sciatica, such as herniated discs, harsh falls, sports-related collisions, or anything that occurs gradually over time through overuse, repetition, or general “wear and tear.”